-Dominic Laroche
+Dominic LaRoche

 Elinora Price

 CPH 576C

 Project 3

 11/12/14

 Longitudinal Analysis of Quality of Life in Advanced Lung Cancer Patients

 In the study of cancer and its treatment, quality of life of patients undergoing treatment has become an important area of interest.
 However, assessment of quality of life over a treatment period is intrinsically complicated by loss of observations, especially due to severe illness or death.
 In this study we evaluate and compare the quality of life of over time of advanced lung cancer patients enrolled in a randomized control trial of an experimental chemotherapy treatment.